laspy/laspy/doc/source/tut_part_3.rst

             dim = inFile._reader.get_dimension(dimension.name)
             new_file._writer.set_dimension(dimension.name, dim)

-        # We should be able to acces our new dimensions based on the
+        # We should be able to access our new dimensions based on the
         # Naming convention described above.
 Let's put some dummy data in them.
         new_file.my_super_special_dimension = [0]*len(new_file)
         new_file.another_special_dimension = [10]*len(new_file)